 Chef Nana’s history helped shape her into the person she is today.
 She was born in Los Angeles, where she lived until she was 12 years old; she then moved to Cordoba, Argentina, where her mother is from.
 Argentina is the country that formed her, and she is deeply connected to it.
 Nana will always consider Argentina her home and a top travel destination.
 That said, she’d love to find time someday to explore Italy, Japan, and the Maldives.
 She loves traveling and exploring.
 If work, money, and proximity to her son were not a factor, She would be working at an animal sanctuary in some remote part of the world.
 Anyone who knows Nana knows she is highly passionate about animals.

 On her days off, Nana is a full-time Mom to her 8-year-old son, Kaylon.
 She enjoys being out and about with him.
 Currently, he is into skateboarding, so they spend a lot of time exploring skate parks.
-Nana is most happy when she is spending time with Kaylon.
-His smile and laughter bring her absolute joy in ways that nothing else can.
+Nana is most happy when she spends time with Kaylon.
+His smile and laughter bring her absolute joy in ways nothing else can.
 In general, she loves being surrounded by happy, loved ones.
-Favorite day off snacks for Nana and Kaylon are nuts, pho, soups and stews, freshly baked bread, and for Nana, a delicious rosé.
+Favorite day-off snacks for Nana and Kaylon are nuts, pho, soups and stews, freshly baked bread, and for Nana, a delicious rosé.